plasmoduck/modwm/README.md

 exec dwm
 ```

-## THEMES
+## COLORS
-MODWM supports color schemes, you can find some examples in the 'colors' directory.
+MODWM supports color schemes, you can define your scheme by editing 'colors.h'.

 ## STATUSBAR
 MODWM also includes a statusbar.
 It uses 'siji' to draw glyphs (icons) so please install it.
 You can customize the statusbar by editing the file 'statusbar.sh'.
 Then source it from your ~/.xinitrc like so ``exec /path/to/modwm/statusbar.sh &``